-I invite you to make sure the time pressure is coming from you and is for your benefit (such an important submission deadline for a chance to get published) and not some external source (like a colleague or client who's way behind on their work or can't make up their mind, and now they're making it your problem).
+I invite you to make sure the time pressure is coming from you and is for your benefit (such an important submission deadline for a chance to get published) and not some external source (like a colleague or client who's way behind or can't make up their mind, and now they're making it your problem).
 Most of the time, when I've been saddled with other people's urgencies, it was a result of poor boundaries on my part.
-Learning to say no is one of the greatest skills you can master!!
+Learning to say no is one of the greatest entrepreneurial skills you can master!!

 Examples that could fall under Not Important but Urgent:

 Things that might appear time-sensitive, but don't directly impact your company's big goals.
 Sometimes, you don't even need to be the one doing them.
 These should be delegated or automated whenever possible.

 Answering texts, emails, calls the second they come in (set an auto-responder email if you must give them an immediate reply, but otherwise set aside time to address these in batches, not as they come in.)
 You own your time, not them.

 Scheduling meeting times the old way with email back-and-forths, a.k.a. being your own receptionist (Thursday at 10?
 No?
 How about Monday at 2:30?
 Ok let's try Tuesday at 1...)
 Ain't NOBODY got time for that.
 Use an online appointment scheduling tool and save your sanity!